Dow slumps 800 points after bonds flash recession warning

 The threat of a recession doesn't seem so remote anymore for investors in financial markets.

 The yield on the closely watched 10-year Treasury fell so low Wednesday that, for the first time since 2007, it briefly crossed a threshold that has correctly predicted many past recessions.
-Weak economic data from Germany and China also fanned fears of a global slowdown.
+Weak economic data from Germany and China added to recent signals of a global slowdown.

 That spooked investors, who responded by dumping stocks, sending the Dow Jones Industrial Average into an 800-point skid, its biggest drop of the year.
 The S&P 500 index dropped nearly 3% as the market erased all of its gains from a rally the day before.
 Tech stocks and banks led the broad sell-off.
 Retailers came under especially heavy selling pressure after Macy's issued a dismal earnings report and cut its full-year forecast.